MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-guide-screen.md

 There are rules governing which hint is shown during the recovery (in the order of processing):

 1. Always display custom recovery message, if configured via policy settings
-1. Always display generic hint: **For more information, go to https://aka.ms/recoverykeyfaq.**
+1. Always display generic hint: **For more information, go to https://aka.ms/recoverykeyfaq**
 1. If multiple recovery keys exist on the volume, prioritize the last-created (and successfully backed up) recovery key
 1. Prioritize keys with successful backup over keys that have never been backed up
-1. Prioritize backup hints in the following order for remote backup locations: **Microsoft Account > Azure AD > Active Directory**
+1. Prioritize backup hints in the following order for remote backup locations: **Microsoft Account > Microsoft Entra ID > Active Directory**
 1. If a key has been printed and saved to file, display a combined hint **Look for a printout or a text file with the key**, instead of two separate hints
 1. If multiple backups of the same type (remove vs. local) were done for the same recovery key, prioritize backup info with latest backup date
 1. There's no specific hint for keys saved to an on-premises Active Directory.
 In this case, a custom message (if configured) or a generic message, **Contact your organization's help desk**, is displayed